Developer Resources

 Description

 The execute() method allows the caller to execute a script, template, or executable object in the project panel.
-The execution occurs asynchronously, meaning that code execution returns immediately to the calling scope, while the executable specified by path is executed simultaneously.
+By default, the execution occurs synchronously, meaning that code execution returns immediately to the calling scope, while the executable specified by path is executed simultaneously.
+In the flags parameter, one or more flags may be specified which alter the behavior of the call.
+If the user specifies ExecuteWait, the execution will run asychronously.
+If the ExecuteSource flag is specified, target must contain the source code that is to be executed.

 HostApp.executeAndWait